Jurlique • Rose/Lavender Hand Cream • Lotions/ Creams

 Oh man!
 I cannot stop smelling my hands!
 I was lucky enough to swap for this, but it is soo expensive...that's too bad because I love it!

-very expensive hand cream, but its really hydrating.. smells very nice and relaxing. it is a luxury hand cream but doesnt seem to have anti aging properties. . aveda hand cream is thicker. this one is good for someone who doesnt want greasy hand cream. it doesnt leave fingerprints on things.
+very expensive hand cream, but its really hydrating.. smells very nice and relaxing. it is a luxury hand cream but doesnt seem to have anti aging properties. . aveda hand cream is thicker. this one is good for someone who doesnt want too greasy hand cream but still hydrates and some oil on it.

 formulation has no parabens, sonoma lavender hand cream is better and purer.